deepsquare-io/grid/docs/deepsquare-grid/clusterfactory/50-compute-plane-configuration.md

    Check the [ArgoCD dashboard](https://argocd.internal) to see if everything went well.

-7. Reboot the compute nodes and check the serial console to see if everything went well.
+6. Reboot the compute nodes and check the serial console to see if everything went well.

-## Compute nodes configuration
+## Post-Boot configuration: Format Disks

+The postscripts will fail for two reasons:

+- The postscript will fail to clone the postscripts repository because it needs the private key.
+- The postscript won't be able to mount the disk because it's not formatted.

 The DeepSquare Grid needs a local disk/partition mounted at `/mnt/disk`.
 Format the disk/partition as ext4, xfs, zfs or btrfs4 and fetch its UUID.
 Assuming you want XFS, these are the command: